 Restaurante Puerta de Oro have been open for 40+ years.
 In such a city as the fluid Las Palmas de Gran Canaria where new eateries come and go, that’s some achievement.
 Making it less a middle-aged establishment than an elder statesperson of an eatery.

 2. Restaurante Puerta de Oro: what to drink

-The aforementioned Tsingtao makes an appearance on the restaurant drinks menu and Mr GCl enjoyed a floral-scented walk along a lane marked memory with a lager whose smooth taste owes a lot to the fact it counts rice amongst its ingredients.
+The aforementioned Tsingtao makes an appearance on the restaurant drinks menu and you’ll enjoy a floral-scented assault on your tastebuds with a lager whose smooth taste owes a lot to the fact it counts rice amongst its ingredients.
 There’s also the altogether more Canarian Arehucas, a rum best paired with a lemon slice, ice, and Coca-Cola.
 Wines come from the peninsula, however, including fiery reds and lily-coloured/fragranced whites from Catalonia’s Torres.